openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 **If the performance portability is of concern, consider using the [OpenVINO High-Level Performance Hints](../OV_Runtime_UG/performance_hints.md) first.**

 Finally, how the full-stack application uses the inference component _end-to-end_ is important.
 For example, what are the stages that needs to be orchestrated?
-In some cases a significant part of the workload time is spent on bringing and preparing the input data.
-Here the asynchronous inference should  increases performance by overlapping the compute with inputs population.
+In some cases a significant part of the workload time is spent on bringing and preparing the input data. inputs population.
 Also, in many cases the (image) pre-processing can be offloaded to the OpenVINO.
 For variably-sized inputs, consider [dynamic shapes](../OV_Runtime_UG/ov_dynamic_shapes.md) to efficiently connect the data input pipeline and the model inference.

 The rest of the document explains how to optimize your _runtime_ performance with the following options: